vignathi123-vi/student-weakness-ai/README.md

-\# Concept-Level Student Weakness Diagnosis Agent
+\# Concepto

 An AI agent that analyzes a student's written test answers and identifies exactly

-which underlying concept they're weak in — not just the broad topic.
+which underlying concept they're weak in.
+Not just the broad topic.
 For example,

 instead of saying "weak in Algebra," it identifies "weak in factorial simplification"